AgentWebFoot/AgentWebFoot/README.md

 ### Artificial Intelligence Intern
 Orlando, FL \
 May 2024 – August 2024
-- Designed a customized AI system for searching a database of information for use internally in the organization.
+- Developed software for a customized AI chatbot for searching a resources database for use internally in the organization to optimize and save time within the call center.

 ## Paper Education America Inc
 ### Stem Tutor
 Remote \
 August 2022 - Current
-- Explain and simplify STEM subjects to a variety of socio-economic backgrounds, ages, and learning styles.
-Manage conversations with up to 5 independent students simultaneously.
+- Explain and simplify STEM subjects to a variety of socio-economic backgrounds, and ages.
+Manage conversations with up to 5 independent students simultaneously while solving complex problems.